Conglomerate and Congeneric

 Along with market power, another reason one large firm may want to acquire another firm is to diversify its operations.
 If a large firm has just one line of business, it is very vulnerable to the ups and downs of the larger financial markets and the economy.
 If it introduces one or more new businesses in different areas under its umbrella, it diversifies its product line and becomes less vulnerable to the whims of the market.

-Consideration: The Problem with Market Power
+Consideration of The Problem with Market Power

 Firms that engage in horizontal mergers, as opposed to conglomerate firms, are more likely to merge to gain market power.
 Their mergers tend to consolidate industries.
 Take, for example, the banking industry.